 Vote Required.
-The affirmative vote of a plurality of the shares of Common Stock present, in person or by proxy, is required for the election of a Director, assuming a quorum is present or represented at the meeting.
+The affirmative vote of a plurality of the shares of Common Stock present, in person or by proxy, is required for the election of each Director, assuming a quorum is present or represented at the meeting.

-The Board of Directors recommends a vote "FOR" the nominee for Class III Director.
+The Board of Directors recommends a vote "FOR" the nominees for Class II Directors.